ankabaena/ankabaena/README.md

 ### Hi there!

-I am Anke and I am currently learning how to code in Python.
-I follow a "100-days-of-code"-course from udemy.com and use GitHub to share my solutions to the coding exercises.
+I am Anke and I am currently learning Python.
+I follow an online "100-days-of-code"-course and am using GitHub to organize and to share my solutions to the coding exercises.